KarthikReddy183/WriterSideProjects/Writerside/topics/Git Commands.md

 ## Git command to check the commit ID
 `git log`

-## What is the use of amend command
-git commit --amend

 ## Git command to push changes to a specific branch
 `git push origin HEAD:refs/for/branch_name`